Easy Low Histamine Blender Blueberry Muffins

 Many recipes like this call for applesauce.
 I like to just throw the apples straight into the blender.
 That way it is much lower histamine than jarred applesauce.
 I leave the skins on for added nutrition and fiber.
 It doesn’t affect the texture of the muffins at all.
 I use green apples because they are lower in naturally occurring sugars.
 But you can use any apples here.
 Other types of apples will give this a sweeter flavor.

 I have trouble with eating 2 or more eggs at a time.
 But I seem to be ok if it is a small amount in a recipe like this.
 Others do great with eggs.
 But if you can’t do any eggs at all don’t worry!
 Flax eggs work just fine.
 If you haven’t made flax eggs before, it is super easy.
 See the bottom of the recipe.
 The flax makes a gel that thickens the batter like real eggs.
 It won’t rise quite as much.
 But it will still taste great.

 Raw vanilla bean powder tends to be much lower histamine than vanilla extract.
 This is a little pricey.
 But if you store it in the fridge it lasts a long time.
 Make sure it is just raw ground vanilla beans.
 The powder shouldn’t be white – that means it has been highly processed.

 It can be really hard to find coconut milk without thickeners.
 These thickeners like xanthum gum can cause mast cell issues and histamine problems.
-Fortunately, Aroy-D makes a 100% coconut milk in 8.5 ounce tetra packs.
-That is just the perfect size for this muffin recipe.
+Fortunately, Native Forest Simple makes a 100% coconut milk.
+That works great for this muffin recipe.